DylanMeeus/springboot_jwt_blog/_posts/2016-01-29-auth0s-security-buzz-just-launched.markdown

 ---
 We are happy to announce the launch of our new communication channel: [Security Buzz](https://auth0.com/resources/security-buzz), where Auth0's experts will be sharing news, opinion articles, and more about security.

-Keep tuned to learn about cyber security as it is being crafted!
+Stay tuned to learn about cyber security as it is being crafted!

 To inaugurate **Security Buzz**, our first article: [Top 5 Security Trends for 2016](https://auth0.com/resources/security-buzz/top-5-security-trends-for-2016/preview) is already published.
 Check it out to know what to expect in the security world for the current year!